03 December 2020

 This project is informed by a 2019 series of workshops on digital technologies and human transformations, which identified growing concerns about the environmental impact of digital systems, as well as optimism that data and digital technologies might bring innovative solutions to tackle climate change.
 A workshop held in November 2019 further highlighted a wide range of ways in which data and digital tools can already be applied in different sectors, and how future developments could go even further.
 It sits alongside the Society’s programme on Energy, environment and climate, which has been investigating how developments in science and technology could reduce human impact on the environment and adapt to a changing climate.

-The Royal Society’s project on digital technologies and the planet will:
+The Royal Society’s project on digital technologies and the planet set out to:

-To this end, the Society is convening a series of conversations and evidence gathering events, involving a range of stakeholders across academia, industry, the third sector and government.
-We will summarise the evidence and make recommendations in a report to be published in Autumn 2020.
+To this end, the Society convened a series of conversations and evidence gathering events, involving a range of stakeholders across academia, industry, the third sector and government.

 To hear more on this topic from members of our Working Group and other experts, take a look at the Society’s blog.